 How do you know you’re getting real value from your investment advisor?
-The details your financial advisor provides you should allow you to assess value and be comfortable with the decisions that are made.
+Your financial advisor should provide details that allow you to assess value, and make you comfortable with the decisions made.

 Here are some of the things Collegiate Capital Management feels you should expect from your financial advisor:

 The world is constantly changing.
-Markets and investment opportunities are dynamic, reacting to those changes in real time.
-Your advisor should be able to clearly show how flexibility for change is built into the portfolio management process.
+Markets and investment opportunities are dynamic, reacting to those changes in real-time.
+Your advisor should be able to clearly show how the ability to be flexible to change is part of the portfolio management process.

 Investment is calculated risk.
 Most investors understand that.
 In planning a retirement strategy, though, managing that risk is key.
-You want to know that you are getting maximum return at minimum risk.
-It’s your advisor’s job to assure you that your risk and return are being kept in the balance you find comfortable.
+You want to know that you are getting a maximum return at minimum risk.
+It’s your advisor’s job to assure you that your risk and return are being kept in a comfortable balance.

 At Collegiate Capital Management, we believe you deserve an investment process you can trust and that the above factors are essential and critical to success—both yours and ours.